Welcome to the ancient island of Malta, a portal to the past.

 On your way, you will have the chance to stop at two or more unique bays where you can take the tender to explore the shoreline of this extraordinary island.
 Have a swim or enjoy the watersports equipment in the crystal clear waters here before sailing back to the stunning blue lagoon before you head back to Malta.

-Spend the day gazing at the picturesque coast line, sunbathing on deck, swimming in sapphire blue waters and only let yourself be interrupted by the delicacies that the Chef has prepared for your lunch and dinner.
+Spend the day gazing at the picturesque coast line, sunbathing on deck, swimming in sapphire blue waters and let yourself be interrupted only by the delicacies that the Chef has prepared for your lunch and dinner.

 Distance to travel 23 nm